project-sunbird/sunbird-commons/ingredients/faqs/createcont_add_courseunit.md

 	- Click **My Images**.
 This page is empty for a first-time user.
 Subsequently, after creating content, images used and uploaded are displayed here.
 	- Click **All Images** to select from the existing images
 	- Select the image and click **Select** to save and use the image
 	- Click **Upload and use** to upload an image.
-The Upload and use page is displayed.
+The Upload and use page is displayed
 	- Choose the file or drag and drop the file.
 Supported file formats are:
 		- .jpeg
 		- .jpg